codewars/docs/content/languages/cpp/authoring/index.md

 ### `using` directives

-To avoid problems with namespace pollution, C++ snippets should not contain `using` directives (particularly `using namespace std;`) anywhere in the global namespace.
+As mentioned in the section ["Kata snippets and template"](#kata-snippets-and-template), the way how C++ snippets are processed by the Codewars code runner can cause problems with names introduced into the global scope with `using` directives.
+The easiest way to avoid problems with namespace pollution is to ensure that C++ snippets do not contain `using` directives (particularly `using namespace std;`) anywhere in the global namespace.
 Incorrect use of `using` can sometimes cause compilation problems that are difficult to diagnose.
 For example, `using namespace std;` placed incorrectly in the "Complete solution" or "Initial solution" snippet can result in failed compilation for _some_ users.
 To minimize such risks, authors should stick to following guidelines:
 - `using` directives should not be present in the global scope of "Preloaded", "Complete solution", and "Initial solution" snippets.
 They are heavily discouraged in the global scope of "Sample tests" and "Submission tests" snippets.
 This rule applies not only to `using namespace std;`, but also to other namespaces and namespace-qualified names.
 - `using` directives are perfectly fine inside the scope of an "Initial solution" function, test helpers, or `It` blocks.